 - Understanding and improving the healthcare provider’s role in patient management

-DCRI Musculoskeletal Leadership
+Musculoskeletal Leadership at the DCRI

-Steven George, PhD, PT
+Steven George, PhD, PT, Director

 Before coming to Duke, George worked at the University of Florida, where he was a tenured professor; and director of the Doctor of Physical Therapy Program in the Department of Physical Therapy.
 He also served as director of the Brooks-PHHP Research Collaboration in the College of Public Health and Health Professions.
 He earned a PhD in rehabilitation science and an MS in orthopedic physical therapy from the School of Health and Rehabilitation Sciences at the University of Pittsburgh, and his PT from West Virginia University.
 George also completed a postdoctoral fellowship in pain research and rehabilitation outcomes at the University of Florida.